 Calgary’s economy was deeply impacted by a structural change the energy sector and the 2014-2015 recession.
 It prompted municipal and business leaders to take the bold action to support growth in key sectors and diversify Calgary’s economy.
 At the Downtown Economic Summit in March 2017, it was determined a business-as-usual approach wouldn’t be enough to fill vacant office space or create good-paying jobs so the Fund was proposed by City Council.

-The Fund has intentionally stayed away from narrowly defining eligible projects because it’s recognized that innovation and creativity are possible any business and sector.
-Successful projects will create jobs, and create an economic return.
+The Fund has intentionally stayed away from narrowly defining eligible projects because it’s recognized that innovation and creativity are possible in any business and sector.
+Successful projects will create jobs and create an economic return.
 Applications for projects carrying out “business as usual” growth strategies that are not catalytic and innovative for the city’s economy will not be funded.